EpiceneDev/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

-If the egg does break, move down a floor and toss another egg. if the egg then does not break, give the previous floor as f
+If the egg does break, move down a floor and toss another egg. if the egg then does not break, give the previous floor as f (iterative)

+or

+keep f/2 until the egg is unbroken and then step back down each floor once the egg breaks. (recursive)

 The above code = O(logn).
 Because of the input in floors can increase dramatically but the algorithm is running less operations than the input increase.